Udokah/friendship-rating/README.md

 # Cupid
-This app checks if you and your spouse are compatible
+This app rates how compatible you are with your friend :)

 Run SASS watcher
 ```